cclib/cclib.github.io/_sources/data_notes.txt

 Availability:

-* '''Configuration Interaction''' (CIS): Gaussian
+* Configuration Interaction (CIS): Gaussian
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 Availability (development version):

-* '''Configuration Interaction''' (CIS): Gaussian, GAMESS, Jaguar
+* Configuration Interaction (CIS): Gaussian, GAMESS, Jaguar
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 etoscs
 ------

-The attribute '''etoscs''' is a rank 1 array that contains the oscillator strengths of transitions from the reference (ground) state to the excited electornic states of the of the molecule.
+The attribute ``etoscs`` is a rank 1 array that contains the oscillator strengths of transitions from the reference (ground) state to the excited electornic states of the of the molecule.
 As for [[etenergies]] and other attributes related to excited states, there should as many elements in this array as there are excited states in the calculation.

 Availability:

-* '''Configuration Interaction''' (CIS): Gaussian
+* Configuration Interaction (CIS): Gaussian
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 Availability:

-* '''Configuration Interaction''' (CIS): GAMESS, Gaussian, Jaguar
+* Configuration Interaction (CIS): GAMESS, Gaussian, Jaguar
-* '''Time-dependent DFT''' (TD-DFT): Gaussian
+* Time-dependent DFT (TD-DFT): Gaussian
-* '''Time-dependent Hartree-Fock''' (TD-HF): Gaussian
+* Time-dependent Hartree-Fock (TD-HF): Gaussian

 etsecs
 ------

-The singly-excited configurations that contribute to electronic transitions are stored in '''etsecs'''.
+The singly-excited configurations that contribute to electronic transitions are stored in ``etsecs``.
 It is a list (for each electronic transition from the reference ground state) of lists (for each singly-excited configuration) with three members each:

-# a tuple (moindex, alpha/beta), which indicates the MO where the transition begins
+ * a tuple (moindex, alpha/beta), which indicates the MO where the transition begins
-# a tuple (moindex, alpha/beta), which indicates the MO where the transition ends
+ * a tuple (moindex, alpha/beta), which indicates the MO where the transition ends
-# a float (which can be negative), the coefficient of this singly-excited configuration
+ * a float (which can be negative), the coefficient of this singly-excited configuration

 In these tuples, the value of alpha/beta is 0 or 1, respectively.
 For a restricted calculation, this value is always 0, although some programs (GAMESS) sometimes print coefficients for both alpha and beta electrons.